flatironinstitute/ftk/README.md

 ```
 run.sh
 ```
-Upon completion, the benchmarks are stored in the `results` directory while the figures are in the `figures` directory.
+Upon completion, the benchmarks are stored in the `results` directory while EPS figures are in the `figures` directory.

+Note: the benchmark takes several (>10) minutes, and requires a workstation with at least 128 GB RAM.